The Link Between Concussions and Mast Cell Activation Syndrome

-- Cytokines, Mast Cells, and Mast Cell Activation Syndrome
+- Mast Cell Activation Syndrome and Ehlers-Danlos Syndrome

 Some links in this website are affiliate links, which means Mast Cell 360 may make a very small commission if you purchase through the link.
 It never costs you any more to purchase through the links, and we try to find the best deals we can.
 We only recommend products that we love and use personally or use in the Mast Cell 360 practice.
 Any commissions help support the newsletter, website, and ongoing research so Mast Cell 360 can continue to offer you free tips, recipes, and info.
 Thank you for your support!

 Amenabar, T. (2022, October 4).
 What’s a concussion?
 How many is too many?
 What if I hit my head on a door?
 The Washington Post.
 Retrieved December 16, 2022, from https://www.washingtonpost.com/wellness/2022/10/04/how-many-concussions-sports/

 Bey, T., & Ostick, B. (2009).
 Second impact syndrome.
 The western journal of emergency medicine, 10(1), 6–10.